vinerz/amivisible/README.md

 ## Known issues

 * There is currently no way to stop monitoring an object.
-* There is no way to change the scroll parent.
-We can only check for window now.
+* There is no way to change the scroll parent for specific elements.
+We can only check for window scroll now.

 ## Compatibility